mrellipse/toucan/src/ui/README.md

 ## Html

-Default html files for each area are automatically injects with links to required asset bundles outputted by webpack.
+Default html files for each area are automatically injected with links to any asset bundles produced by webpack.

 ## Supported Browsers